Reviewing employee performance is an essential element of managing people. Here’s our guide on how to conduct staff appraisals.

 Why do we need them?

-Appraisals or staff reviews are important for many reasons:
+Staff appraisals or staff reviews are important for many reasons:

-• To measure performance and reward people according to their individual contribution.
+- To measure performance and reward people according to their individual contribution.
 Appraisals can help you to understand how well your staff have been performing and reward them based on this.

-• To identify skills gaps and training needs: they can also help with the development of employees, helping to define where additional needs may lie to support their current role and future career progression
+- To identify skills gaps and training needs.
+They can also help with the development of employees, helping to define where additional needs may lie to support their current role and future career progression

-• To improve performance: appraisals provide the ideal opportunity to discuss any areas of concern and highlight where improvements can be made.
+- To improve performance.
+Appraisals provide the ideal opportunity to discuss any areas of concern and highlight where improvements can be made.

 Are annual reviews appropriate for your business?